 Fresh and frozen mahi-mahi is available year-round, although prices fluctuate dramatically.
 Fresh mahi-mahi is sold as skin-on fillets as well as H&G, while frozen fish is available as skin-on or skinless boneless fillets.
 The fish is low in saturated fat and a good source of vitamins B12 and B6, phosphorus, potassium, niacin, and selenium.
 When buying fresh mahi, for maximum shelf life, buying H&G mahi-mahi is the best product form.
 Look for bright skin colors and firm, pinkish meat to identify the highest quality of skin-on mahi fillets.
 Mahi-mahi has a mild sweet taste, making it popular in American restaurants.
 It is most abundant in January and February when the catches off Ecuador and Peru are at their peak.

-Key sustainability sourcing notes for mahi-mahi (FDA name: dolphinfish) based on combining landings data from 2012-2016 and the most recent Seafood Watch recommendations as of October, 2019, are as follows:
+Key sustainability sourcing notes for mahi-mahi (FDA name: dolphinfish) based on landings data from 2014-2016 and the most recent Seafood Watch recommendations as of October, 2019, are as follows: